YannHautier/NutNetStabilityScaleUp/README.md

 ## Table of Contents

-**varpart_All_prod.csv**: Diversity, aynchrony and stability data at the local and larger spatial scale under unmanipulated control and fertilizaed condition.
+**varpart_All_prod.csv**: Diversity, asynchrony and stability data at the local and larger spatial scale under unmanipulated control and fertilized condition.

-**varpart_All_LRR_prod.csv**: Log response ratio (LRR) of diversity, aynchrony and stability data at the local and larger spatial scale under unmanipulated control and fertilizaed condition.
+**varpart_All_LRR_prod.csv**: Log response ratio (LRR) of diversity, asynchrony and stability data at the local and larger spatial scale under unmanipulated control and fertilized condition.

 **Bivariate_analyses.r**: Script to run the bivariate analyses.